 The transaction drew coverage in The Wall Street Journal, Law360, The Deal Pipeline and other news outlets.

-Ken Lefkowitz led the Hughes Hubbard team, which included Bill Kolasky, Alex Anderson, Sarah Downie, Freddie Goudie, Matt Syrkin, Jamie Steinfink, Michael Traube, Justin Cohen, John Dunn, Brandon Gershowitz, David Gold, Jonathan Pail and Ariel Woldar.
+Ken Lefkowitz led the Hughes Hubbard team, which included Bill Kolasky, Sarah Downie, Freddie Goudie, Matt Syrkin, Jamie Steinfink, Michael Traube, Justin Cohen, John Dunn, Brandon Gershowitz, David Gold, Jonathan Pail and Ariel Woldar.